harvester/docs/docs/developer/addon-development.md

 ```

 ## Usage

-Once an `Addon` CRD has been created, end users can toggle the `enabled` field to `true/false` to accordingly enable and disable the associated Helm Chart
+After creating an `Addon` CRD, you can can toggle the `enabled` field to enable and disable the associated Helm chart.

 ## Upgrade

-Changes to the `repo`, `version`, `chart` or `valueContent` field will trigger an underlying `helm upgrade` which will force the existing helm chart to be upgraded
+Changes to the `repo`, `version`, `chart` or `valueContent` fields will trigger a `helm upgrade`, which forces an upgrade of the existing Helm chart.

 ## Uninstallation